nairadithya/journal-society/README.md

 ## For Members

-If any errors are found in the notes or any files are missing, submit an issue or a PR with the required changes.
+If any errors are found in the notes or any files are missing, submit an issue or a pull request with the required changes.